LGBTQ rights in Missouri

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) persons in the U.S. state of Missouri as of late have most of the same legal rights as non-LGBT persons have, but nonetheless face some legal challenges not experienced by other residents throughout the state, excluding St. Louis, Kansas City, and Columbia.
-Same-sex sexual activity is legal in Missouri.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of Missouri may experience some legal challenges that non-LGBTQ residents do not.
+Same-sex sexual activity is legal in Missouri, in accordance with 2003's Lawrence v.
+Texas decision.
+In 2006, Missouri legislatively repealed its unenforceable laws that had nominally criminalized this activity.

 Missouri recognizes same-sex marriages.
 A state court ruling striking down Missouri's same-sex marriage ban ordered the City of St. Louis to issue marriage licenses to same-sex couples.
 St. Louis County and Jackson County also issue marriage licenses to same-sex couples.
 On June 26, 2015, the decision of the U.S. Supreme Court in Obergefell v.
 Hodges invalidated the denial of marriage rights to same-sex couples, including Missouri's.

+Missouri is categorized "High Priority to Achieve Basic Equality," the lowest ranking category, in the Human Rights Campaign State Equality Index.

 Law regarding same-sex sexual activity

 Until 2006, Missouri law defined "deviate sexual intercourse" as "any act involving the genitals of one person and the hand, mouth, tongue, or anus of another person or a sexual act involving the penetration, however slight, of the male or female sex organ or the anus by a finger, instrument or object done for the purpose of arousing or gratifying the sexual desire of any person."

 Missouri criminalized having "deviate sexual intercourse with another person of the same sex" as "Sexual Misconduct in the First Degree."
 In 1986, the Supreme Court of Missouri upheld the constitutionality of this prohibition in State v.
 Walsh.
 When the U.S. Supreme Court's 2003 decision in Lawrence v.
 Texas rendered laws banning consensual sexual activity unenforceable, Missouri was one of only 4 states that criminalized only homosexual sodomy.

 In 2006, Missouri removed consensual sodomy from its definition of "Sexual Misconduct in the First Degree."